bramses/bramses-highly-opinionated-vault-2023/README.md

 ### Deep Work

 To do *deep work* is to be able to focus on a significant problem for an uninterrupted block of time.
-As a software engineer and writer, I am dependant on the flow state to create my best work and cut through the noise of digital and physical distraction.
+As a software engineer and writer, I am dependent on the flow state to create my best work and cut through the noise of digital and physical distraction.

-To enhance the likliehood of entering the flow state, and enhancing the quality of the flow state while it's engaged, this vault has tools to help you cut through the mud and focus on what needs to get done.
+To increase the likelihood of entering the flow state, and enhancing the quality of the flow state while it's engaged, BHOV-2023 has tools to help you cut through the noise and focus on what needs to get done.

 Processes: